mjyc/cycle-robot-drivers/sound/README.md

 #### Return:

 * sinks
-  * output: a stream for the AudioPlayer driver.
+  * state: a reducer stream.
-  * status: depreciated.
+  * status: a stream of action status.
-  * result: a stream of action results. `result.result` is always `null`.
+  * result: a stream of action results.
+  * AudioPlayer: a stream for `AudioPlayer` driver input.

 <!-- End src/AudioPlayerAction.ts -->